jytime/DICL-Flow/README.md

 ### Acknowledgment

 Our codes were developed on the basis of [FlowNetPytorch](https://github.com/ClementPinard/FlowNetPytorch) and [VCN](https://github.com/gengshan-y/VCN).
-After the paper acceptation, we update the part of Dataloader, learning from [RAFT](https://github.com/princeton-vl/RAFT).
+After the paper acceptation, we updated the part of Dataloader, learning from [RAFT](https://github.com/princeton-vl/RAFT).
 Thanks a lot for their excellent works.